Queen Elizabeth Hospital, Hong Kong: Description

 To enhance community participation, an annual health promotion programme and a patient resource centre were established in 1993, giving support to seven self-help patient groups.
-The hospital organised a Healthwork Campaign for the staffs of 28 hotels in Yau Tsim Mong District, and formed partnership programmes with the Hong Kong Hotels Association in 1995–96.
+The hospital organised a Healthwork Campaign for the staffs of 28 hotels in Yau Tsim Mong District and formed partnership programmes with the Hong Kong Hotels Association in 1995–96.

 In 1994–96, the hospital completed some major service expansion projects.
 They included the provision of an Open Heart and Thoracic Surgical Services and an Adolescent Medical Centre.

 A 24-hour multidisciplinary trauma service was introduced in 1995–96, and various patient-centred services re-organisations were introduced.
 The medical record system and electronic medical record systems were also introduced in phases beginning in 1994.

-The hospital pioneered a two-year training posts of Family Physicians in QEH in July 1996 to promote high quality health care practitioners and expanded the initiative into a wider programme with corporate support in 1997.
+The hospital pioneered a two-year training post of Family Physicians in QEH in July 1996 to promote high quality health care practitioners and expanded the initiative into a wider programme with corporate support in 1997.
 It is now an established mandate for HA.

 To meet growing demand for its services, a number of renovation and reconstruction projects were carried out.
 These include air conditioning for all hospital wards by the end of 1996.
 With a donation from the Hong Kong Jockey Club, the Jockey Club Institute of Radiotherapy and Oncology, and the Jockey Club Institute of Radiology and Imaging were redeveloped.
 Redevelopment of the Ambulatory Care Centre, with specialist clinics, day surgery and rehabilitation services included under one roof, was completed by 1997.
 The new Rehabilitation Block opened for service in 1999, and a new surgical centre with 21 operating theatres opened in 2000.